subramario/Minimum_Vertex_Cover/README.md

 ## Purpose
 Solve the Minimum Vertex Cover problem for an undirected graph using a polynomial time reduction to CNF-SAT with the use of a SAT solver.

+## Definitions
+**Undirected Graph:** a set of objects (called vertices or nodes) that are connected together, where all the edges are bidirectional.

+**Vertice:** the fundamental unit by which graphs are formed.

+**Edge:** a bidirectional line which connects an unordered pair of vertices together.

+**Minimum Vertex Cover:** the smallest possible subset of vertices of an undirected graph such that every edge in the graph has at least one endpoint in the vertex cover.

 ## Project Setup
 Clone the MiniSAT repository into the top level directory of the project using:
 ```